Ali Benouna

-Ali Benouna (23 July 1912 in Chlef, Algeria – 6 November 1980 in Algiers, Algeria) was a former French-Algerian professional footballer.
+Ali Benouna (23 July 1907 – 6 November 1980) was a former French professional footballer.

 Career

 Benouna was the first Algerian and North African to play in France, playing for FC Sète and Stade Rennais in the 1930s.

 He was also the first Algerian and North African to play for the France National Team, making his debut on 9 February 1936, in a 3–0 friendly loss against Czechoslovakia.

 Benouna would make his second and last appearance on 8 March 1936, in a 3–0 friendly win against Belgium.